Thailand

 southern provinces prompt border closures and controls

-with Malaysia to stem insurgent activities; Southeast
+with Malaysia to stem insurgent activities; disputed

 demarcation with Laos but disputes remain over several